batuhan/maka-native/README.md

 ### Contributors

 - F. Batuhan Icoz, _Founder_ at NOD
-- Batuhan  Ozgur Ozdemir, __ at NOD
+- Batuhan Ozgur Ozdemir, _Software_ at NOD

 ### [NOD.DIGITAL](https://nod.digital/?ref=_nod-github_)

-We help you plan, design & build your digital products.
+We plan, design & build digital products.
 We've been helping our clients turn their ideas into products since 2014.

-Don't hesitate to contact us at [hey@nod.digital](mailto:hey@nod.digital)

 If you are looking to work with the stack used in this project, you might consider [joining us](https://nod.digital/join-us).
+Don't hesitate to contact us for anything via [hey@nod.digital](mailto:hey@nod.digital).

 <img src="https://nod.digital/images/logo.png" height="25px" />